GaryLee/cmdlet/README.md

 Anything returned by mapper will be sent to next Pipe object.
 If mapper return None, next Pipe object will receive None.
 That is, you can't use mapper to filter data out.
-It's the job of filter function.
-Use pipe.filter instead.
+That's why we have pipe.filter.

 ## pipe.filter(function)